-Whenever possible, the headteacher or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+Whenever possible, the headteacher, head of school or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+If the behaviour continues, the headteacher or head of school will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
 For complainants who excessively contact the school causing a significant level of disruption, the school may specify methods of communication and limit the number of contacts in a communication plan.
 This will usually be reviewed after six months.